 It is often thought that creatives are always the first to come up with a solution or idea.
-After all, they are original, aren’t they?
+After all, they are original, aren't they?
 Fortunately, this is not always the case.
-Creators who are the first to come up with an innovative idea or solution have a 47% chance to fail.
+Creators who are the first to come up with an innovative idea or solution have a 47% chance of failing.

-Creators who improve an existing idea have only a 7% chance to fail.
+Creators who improve an existing idea have only a 7% chance of failing.
 They simply find a slightly better solution for an existing problem.

 Facebook and Google weren't the first social networks either.
 They improved what there was and continued to make these improvements and take the time for it.

 Creatives don't adopt the status quo just like that

 Research shows that you can predict a lot about a person's career by knowing which browser you are using.
 It has been proven that Chrome and Firefox users outperform Safari and Internet Explorer users to a large extent.
 Chrome and Firefox users also keep their jobs 15% more often.